danielscholl/self-managed-osdu/README.md

 2. __[Stamp Builder](../../actions/workflows/stamp-builder.yaml)__: This action provisions builder resources necessary in the provisioning process of a Deployment Stamp.

 3. __[Stamp Provision](../../actions/workflows/stamp-provision.yaml)__: This action provisions resources for the Deployment Stamp.

+4. __[Stamp Configure](../../actions/workflows/stamp-configure.yaml)__: This action initializes the GitOps Configruation process for the Deployment Stamp.

 ## Azure Resources